aimer63/fire/docs/config.md

 > interpreted in the same currency throughout the simulation._
 >
 > _The simulation does not consider any fiscal aspects, therefore parameters such as income, pension,
-> contributions, etc. are to be considered net of taxes._
+> contributions, etc. are to be considered after taxes._

 This document explains all parameters available in the main TOML configuration file (`config.toml`).